 Coronavirus (COVID-19) Customer Update

-- As winter approaches, we’ll be spending more time indoors.
+- As we are in winter, we’ll be spending more time indoors.
 This will increase the risk of coronavirus spreading.

 - Everyday environments show why washing hands regularly, wearing a face covering, and keeping at least 2m apart is vital in controlling the spread.